groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 2.1.11.1 (2020-01-16) =
+* TWEAKED Added time_scheduled column to the events table to start tracking when an event is initially added to the queue
+* TWEAKED Modified the contact REST API ADD endpoint to support the addition of tags to the contact record.

 = 2.1.11 (2020-01-14) =
 * REMOVED Groundhogg Sending Service functionality.
 Please use an alternative transactional email service.